swaggo/swag/README.md

 ```

-3. Run it, and broswer to http://localhost:8080/swagger, you can see Swagger 2.0 Api documents.
+4. Run it, and broswer to http://localhost:8080/swagger, you can see Swagger 2.0 Api documents.

 ## Declarative Comments Format

-### General API info
+### General API Info
 | annotation         | description                                                                                               |
 |--------------------|-----------------------------------------------------------------------------------------------------------|
 | title              | **Required.** The title of the application.                                                               |